Naman-GG/NutriScan-Food_Products_Classifier/README.md

-# Machine Learning Models on Random Forest & Logistic Regression Algorithma
+# Machine Learning Models on Random Forest & Logistic Regression Algorithm

 This repository contains two machine learning models implemented to classify products based on their nutritional value and harmfulness.
 The models analyze product ingredients and predict a classification level (A, B, C, D, E) based on the provided dataset.